Forecasting; Pollen; Pollen Allergy

 Techniques, methods & infrastructure

 We apply standard light microscopy to determine and count pollen and spores from aerobiological samples.
-I also have experience in the field of Palynology (recent and fossil), electrone microscopic techniques (SEM and TEM) as well as in phenological monitoring and as data base administrator (European Pollen database, EAN)
+I also have experience in microwear analysis (light microscope), phenological monitoring and forecasting (pollen forecasts).

 - Bastl, K. et al. (2020) ‘Translating the Burden of Pollen Allergy Into Numbers: 10-Year Observational Study of Electronically Generated Symptom Data From the Patient’s Hayfever Diary in Austria and Germany’, Journal of Medical Internet Research, 22(2), p. e16767.
 Available at: http://dx.doi.org/10.2196/16767.

 - Bastl, K. et al. (2023) ‘Phenology as a tool to gain more insights into the grass pollen season’, Allergo Journal International [Preprint].
 Available at: http://dx.doi.org/10.1007/s40629-023-00264-7.